 - Combine the salt, cardamom, baking powder and 3 cups of the flour together.
 Add to the butter mixture and blend well.

 - Turn the dough out on a lightly floured board and knead in the last cup of flour.
+Divide the dough into seven equal pieces.
+(I use a scale for accuracy).

 - With a fork, dock (pierce) the cake disks over the entire surface.
+Repeat this process for all seven pieces of cake dough.

 - Bake for 7 – 10 minutes or until the cookie disk starts to turn a light golden brown colour.
 Let them cool.